FastFilter/xorfilter/README.md

-# xorfilter: Go library implementing xor filters
+# xorfilter: Go library implementing xor and binary fuse filters
 [![GoDoc](https://godoc.org/github.com/FastFilter/xorfilter?status.svg)](https://godoc.org/github.com/FastFilter/xorfilter)
 [![Build Status](https://cloud.drone.io/api/badges/FastFilter/xorfilter/status.svg)](https://cloud.drone.io/FastFilter/xorfilter)

 Bloom filters are used to quickly check whether an element is part of a set.
-Xor filters are a faster and more concise alternative to Bloom filters.
+Xor and binary fuse filters are a faster and more concise alternative to Bloom filters.
 They are also smaller than cuckoo filters.

+* Thomas Mueller Graf,  Daniel Lemire, Binary Fuse Filters: Fast and Smaller Than Xor Filters
 * Thomas Mueller Graf,  Daniel Lemire, [Xor Filters: Faster and Smaller Than Bloom and Cuckoo Filters](https://arxiv.org/abs/1912.08258), Journal of Experimental Algorithmics 25 (1), 2020.
 DOI: 10.1145/3376122